Things You're Just Supposed to Know

 This Anderson sketch dates from September 17, 1957.
 The painting is probably

-his as well.
+by Duane Alt.
 They show the kind of setting Ken explicitly had in mind.

 With this 1961 sketch (actually, a "working elevation" drawing) by Marvin Davis we are getting close to the finished version, but it still retains a number of features from the Anderson version that will be altered within the coming year.
 For example, we still have the square Shipley-Leydecker cupola, and we still have McKim's black cat up on top, soon to be replaced with a schooner (sorry, Sam).
 We finally have the neat and clean look that Walt demanded, anyway.